chenxingqiang/secret-learn/doc/faq.rst

 option relies on inferring which columns of the data are categorical based on the :class:`pandas.CategoricalDtype` and :class:`polars.datatypes.Categorical` dtypes.

-Does jax-sklearn work natively with various types of dataframes?
+Does secret-learn work natively with various types of dataframes?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Scikit-learn has limited support for :class:`pandas.DataFrame` and :class:`polars.DataFrame`.
-Scikit-learn estimators can accept both these dataframe types as input, and jax-sklearn transformers can output dataframes using the `set_output` API.
+Scikit-learn estimators can accept both these dataframe types as input, and secret-learn transformers can output dataframes using the `set_output` API.
 For more details, refer to :ref:`sphx_glr_auto_examples_miscellaneous_plot_set_output.py`.

-However, the internal computations in jax-sklearn estimators rely on numerical operations that are more efficiently performed on homogeneous data structures such as NumPy arrays or SciPy sparse matrices.
-As a result, most jax-sklearn estimators will internally convert dataframe inputs into these homogeneous data structures.
+However, the internal computations in secret-learn estimators rely on numerical operations that are more efficiently performed on homogeneous data structures such as NumPy arrays or SciPy sparse matrices.
+As a result, most secret-learn estimators will internally convert dataframe inputs into these homogeneous data structures.
 Similarly, dataframe outputs are generated from these homogeneous data structures.

-Also note that :class:`~xlearn.compose.ColumnTransformer` makes it convenient to handle heterogeneous pandas dataframes by mapping homogeneous subsets of dataframe columns selected by name or dtype to dedicated jax-sklearn transformers.
-Therefore :class:`~xlearn.compose.ColumnTransformer` are often used in the first step of jax-sklearn pipelines when dealing with heterogeneous dataframes (see :ref:`pipeline` for more details).
+Also note that :class:`~xlearn.compose.ColumnTransformer` makes it convenient to handle heterogeneous pandas dataframes by mapping homogeneous subsets of dataframe columns selected by name or dtype to dedicated secret-learn transformers.
+Therefore :class:`~xlearn.compose.ColumnTransformer` are often used in the first step of secret-learn pipelines when dealing with heterogeneous dataframes (see :ref:`pipeline` for more details).

 See also :ref:`sphx_glr_auto_examples_compose_plot_column_transformer_mixed_types.py`